aneurokumar/website/sync/my 12 favorite problems.md

 # Anu's 12 Favorite problems

-1. how can I build real relationships without it feeling forced or shallow? #community
+1. How can I build real relationships without it feeling forced or shallow? #community
+2. What fundamentals can I train to improve a skill? #skill #learning
-2. When should you follow the script vs use your instincts? #negotiation #power
+3. When should you follow the script vs use your instincts? #negotiation #power
-3. How can I effectively teach people new techniques or machines in a way that empowers them? #psychology #learning
+4. How can I effectively teach people new techniques or machines in a way that empowers them? #psychology #learning
-4. What role do culture rules play in human behavior? #culture
+5. how the environment can shape your behaviors and habits #culture #neuroscience
-5. Where does this emotion come from, and how can it be processed or used in a healthy way? #psychology
+6. Where does this emotion come from, and how can it be processed or used in a healthy way? #psychology
-6. How can I automate time-consuming tasks *without* sacrificing quality and experience-based learning? #programming #learning
+7. automating time consuming tasks without sacrificing quality or rich experiences #programming #learning
-7. how does environment influence our behaviors and habits? #neuroscience
-8. how can I meaningful participate in a community? #community
+8. how can I meaningfully participate in a community? #community
 9. when is collectivism or individualism beneficial over the other? #culture
 10. Do I believe the actions, reactions, and interactions of this character? #writing
 11. What's the smallest change that can make the biggest difference? #change
-12. What fundamentals can I train to improve a skill? #skill #learning

 A little more about how to actually use this: